Trump doesn't rule out pardon for Michael Flynn

 "Let's see.
 I can say this: When you look at what's gone on with the FBI and with the Justice Department, people are very, very angry."

-Flynn pleaded guilty in federal court to a charge of making false statements to the FBI about his communications with Russia earlier this month.
-He made two false statements about his interactions with Russian ambassador Sergey Kislyak in late December 2016, according to court documents.
+Flynn pleaded guilty in federal court to a charge of making false statements to the FBI about his communications with Russia on Dec.
+1. He made two false statements about his interactions with Russian ambassador Sergey Kislyak in late December 2016, according to court documents.

 Flynn is the first senior White House official to be charged in the special counsel’s investigation into Moscow's alleged meddling in the 2016 presidential election and the first to officially agree to cooperate.